Caizi jiaren

-Caizi jiaren (才子佳人 (cáizǐ jiārén, Ts'ai-tzu chia-jen, scholar–beauty) and "scholar and beauty") (Note: Some of the other English translations for caizi jiaren include "Talent and Beauty" and "Genius and Beauty".) is a genre of Chinese fiction typically involving a romance between a young scholar and a beautiful girl.
-They were highly popular during the late Ming dynasty and early Qing dynasty.
+Caizi jiaren (才子佳人 (cáizǐ jiārén, Ts'ai-tzu chia-jen, scholar–beauty) or "scholar and beauty") (Note: Some of the other English translations for caizi jiaren include "Talent and Beauty" and "Genius and Beauty".) is a genre of Chinese fiction typically involving a romance between a young scholar and a beautiful girl.
+The genre was highly popular during the late Ming dynasty and early Qing dynasty.

 History

 Three Tang dynasty works "particularly influential in the development of the caizi-jiaren model" were Yingying's Biography, The Tale of Li Wa, and Huo Xiaoyu zhuan (霍小玉傳, "The story of Huo Xiaoyu").
 Song Geng writes that Iu-Kiao-Li (Yu Jiao Li) was "one of the best-known caizi-jiaren novels".
 Chloë F. Starr adds that among the best known were Iu-Kiao-Li, Ping Shan Leng Yan, and Haoqiu zhuan.

 Elements of this theme are also common in Chinese opera, such as Romance of the Western Chamber, which uses the term caizi jiaren in its text, and The Peony Pavilion.
 In both of these operas, lovers elope, have secret trysts, or were perfect matches in spite of parental disapproval.
 But the genre finally achieved an independent cultural and historical identity in the early Qing, when writers began to use the term caizi jiaren for a group of vernacular novels with twenty or so chapters which had formulaic or standard characters and plots.
 The mid-18th century novel Dream of the Red Chamber criticized them, and literati dismissed them as inferior and obscene.
 By the 18th century, the genre had developed variety as the scholar and the beauty shared the action with fantasy and various other elements (such as judges and courtrooms, monks and nuns, brothels, and illicit assignations, etc.).